Los Angeles County sheriff's deputy dies after being shot in his patrol car by an unknown assailant

 Clinkunbroomer was unconscious in the vehicle when he was found near the intersection of Sierra Highway and Avenue Q in Palmdale by a person Luna identified as a “good Samaritan” who alerted personnel at the Palmdale station of the sheriff's department.

-The deputy was transported to Antelope Valley Medical Center in Lancaster, where he was treated for a gunshot wound.
+The deputy was taken to Antelope Valley Medical Center in Lancaster, where he was treated for a gunshot wound.

 “Despite the medical staff's best efforts to save our deputy's life, regrettably he succumbed to his injuries,” Luna said.